 By following these steps, you can gain a better understanding of your goals and criteria before designing a mobile navigation UX.
 This way, you will avoid falling into pitfalls along the way.
 Just remember to iterate and evolve your concept based on user feedback and data-driven insights.

-Once you’ve set the goals and marked the path, time to get to the actual design.
-Crafting an effective navigation structure is also crucial, as it lays the solid foundation for an exceptional mobile UX.
+Once you’ve set the goals and marked the path, time to get to the actual app layout and navigation design.
+Crafting an effective structure is also crucial, as it lays the solid foundation for an exceptional mobile UX.
 Consider the following aspects when designing the layout:

 Options like search, filters, and sorting are essential — they are perfect shortcuts.
 You need to not only incorporate these features but place them in UI strategically.
 The search functionality and sorting features at the top of the screen will help people quickly find items in an online shop without browsing hundreds of other things.
 If you place them somewhere else, they will interfere with the bottom navigation bar or floating actions.